Nevermetyou65/Nevermetyou65/README.md

 ## About Me

-I'm a data scientist based in bangkok, Thialand.
+I'm a data scientist based in Bangkok, Thailand.

 ## 🌱 Currently Learning